AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_error_csharp.md

 Possible reasons for the errors are given to assist you in debugging.
 If you receive an error code not included here, Agora recommends you contact support@agora.io so that the technical support team can help resolve the issue.

-During the run time of the Agora Chat SDK, the error codes and error messages might be returned in the following ways
+During the run time of the Agora Chat SDK, the error codes and error messages might be returned in the following ways:

 - The return value when a method call fails.
 - The error code reported through the `onError` callback.